Tech500/FAST_DF_Mini.ino/README.md

 Wire connecting GPIO 17 to DF Mini Player, RX has a pull down resistor of 1 Megohm.

-Coded using a DFPlayer Mini HW-247A (GD3200B).
+Developed using a DFPlayer Mini HW-247A (GD3200B).